open-telemetry/opentelemetry-operator/docs/api.md

-Defines a set of pods (namely those matching the labelSelector relative to the given namespace(s)) t
+Defines a set of pods (namely those matching the labelSelector relative to the given namespace(s)) that this pod should be co-located (affinity) or not co-located (anti-affinity) with, where co-locate

 <table>
     <thead>